nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

 As we're revamping the console input experience, it makes sense to work on an essential feature of any code editor, the Autocomplete popup.
-We add a wide range of issues in it and tried our best to fix them all in order to make it not confusing:
+We had a wide range of issues with it and tried our best to fix them all in order to make it less confusing:
   - We aligned its style with the rest of the UI, using the [Photon design system](https://design.firefox.com/photon/).
   - We tried to make it as fast as possible
   - We don't reverse the items anymore.